rxdock/rxdock/docs/getting-started-guide/quick-and-dirty-installation.rst

 * :ref:`Validation experiments <validation-experiments>`: instructions and
   examples for re-running the validation sets we have carried out.
-* :ref:`Calculating ROC curves <calculating-roc-curves>`: tutorial for generating ROC curves and other statistics after running rDock docking jobs.
+* :ref:`Calculating ROC curves <calculating-roc-curves>`: tutorial for generating ROC curves and other statistics after running |Dock| docking jobs.

 Installation in 3 steps
 -----------------------

-We have been able to compile rDock in the following Linux systems:
+We have been able to compile |Dock| in the following Linux systems:

 * CentOS 5.5 64 bits
 * openSUSE 11.3 32 and 64 bits